Target Black Friday 2019 ad: Apple Watch, and iPad discounts

 •See All

-Discuss: Target Black Friday 2019: The best deals on Apple Watches and iPads
+Discuss: Black Friday 2019: Best deals on Apple Watches, iPads at Target

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.